 Emma Aitchison Packaging

-We also received a monogrammed canvas bag to keep our ring in when travelling and an explainer on the inspiration behind the Swell Ring, which was illustrated with ocean waves and a soothing written portrait of how the flowing movements of metal reflect the rippling waves.
+We also received a monogrammed canvas bag to keep our ring in when traveling and an explainer on the inspiration behind the Swell Ring, which was illustrated with ocean waves and a soothing written portrait of how the flowing movements of metal reflect the rippling waves.
 Just lovely!

 Emma Aitchison Brand story